kvraiden/Manish_Daily_Coding/README.md

 # Manish_Daily_Coding
 A repo for solving my friends daily coding questions.
-Thanks Manish!!
+Thanks Manish for your efforts!!!